hitrefresh/r3/README.md

   <tr><td>Reference(s)</td>
       <td><a href="https://www.amazon.com/Principles-Economics-7th-Mankiws/dp/128516587X">Principles of Economics by Mankiw</a>, <a href="https://drive.google.com/open?id=0ByfPhRmPL1voRVBPZXp5c2NKNU0">Notes by Udbhav</a></td></tr>
   <tr><td>Summary</td>
-      <td>Udbhav talked about elasticity of the demand and supply curves and how they can be used to get quantitvae metrics about the market.
+      <td>Udbhav talked about elasticity of the demand and supply curves and how they can be used to get quantitative metrics about the market.
 We also see how elasticity can explain a lot of market trends and forces.
 Finally we do a review of how taxes affect the total output from a market and analyse how suppliers and consumers bear their burden.</td></tr>
 </table>

 ### Apr 26, 2017: Basic Economics: Supply and Demand (by Udbhav)